Saturday, 10 February 2018

 Real world struggles for young girls and otherworldly, universe-threatening ones are mirrored and explored - heck, Will, Irma, Taranee, Cornelia, and Hay Lin deal with brutish monsters and sorcerers far easier than they do school, family and boy drama, and keeping their friendship alive through so much.
 The five chosen Guardians of the Veil have each other, which is their greatest strength, never mind the Heart of Kandracar and the powers of water, fire, earth and air.
 They are pretty ordinary overall, yet they are extraordinary.

 Mother and daughter relations need more focus in media - a focus that is positive - and 'W.I.T.C.H.' shows that as well as friendships between girls in the same age group, friendships between mums and daughters are just as real, just as powerful.
 They contain a magic of their own.
-Bonus for teaching kids to appreciate their caring parents, and telling them they love them as often as possible!
+Bonus for teaching kids to appreciate their caring parents, and to tell their parents they love them as often as possible!

 'W.I.T.C.H.: Part I. Vol. 1 The Twelve Portals' - yes, there are plot holes and things that don't make sense in this graphic novel series (most notably concerning the "traitor" magical girl Elyon and her motivations), but the charm is present.
 It doesn't fade.